All Episodes

 Yes, Mr. Chairman.

-All right, that was from the hearings earlier today, 800 941 Sean Tollfree telephone number.
+All right, that was from the hearings earlier today.

-Well, every time we talk about Pfizer abuse, Pfizer warrants using Clinton's unverified, uncorroborated, uh bought and paid for with funneled money through a law firm into an op research firm into Christopher Steele, who uses you know dubious Russian contacts and many of these uh issues in his dossier been debunked.
+Well, every time we talk about FISA abuse, FISA warrants using Clinton's unverified, uncorroborated, bought and paid for with funneled money through a law firm into an op research firm, into Christopher Steele, who uses dubious Russian contacts.

-Well, the d we gotta go to the guy that was being investigated, and that's Carter Page.
+Well, we got to go to the guy that was being investigated, and that's Carter Page.

-Um as you watch this, I'm watching very closely, and tonight on Hannity, we're gonna lay out who are the people that the new attorney general needs to investigate and for what?
+And tonight on Hannity, we're going to lay out who are the people that the new Attorney General needs to investigate and for what.

 Sean, it's been incredible watching this today.

-He's just it it reminds me of my time in the at the Navy where you have a captain.
+You know, soon-to-be Attorney General Barr, he's just, it reminds me of my time at the Navy where you have a captain.

 And you compare that to exactly as you're alluding to, these people that are basically rogues on a rowboat out in the middle of a swamp somewhere.